WorkAroundOnline/i9s/create-react-app/README.md

 This interview assesses your ability to work and learn modern web technologies in the React stack.

-Exercises will build on each other and be difficult.
+Exercises can build on the concepts of each other and be difficult.
 You should use both online resources and your interviewer.
-Because the maximum time for this interview is one hour, you may not finish.
+Because the maximum time for this interview is 50 minutes, you may not finish.

-## Challenge 1
+To begin, go into the `challenge1` directory and read the README.md.
+After that, proceed to the `challenge2` directory.

 ## Interviewer Only